Diana M. Fennell: In the legislature

 Fennell was sworn into the Maryland House of Delegates on January 14, 2015, and was assigned to the House Ways and Means Committee.
 In her committee, she serves on the election law subcommittee, the finance resources subcommittee, and the revenues subcommittee.
 She is also a member of the Prince George's County Delegation, Women Legislators of Maryland, and the Legislative Black Caucus of Maryland.

 Political positions

 Elections

 Fennell voted for legislation introduced in the 2019 legislative session that would lift a ban on developer contributions in county political races in Prince George's County, Maryland.

 Marijuana

 Fennell supported legislation introduced during the 2018 legislative session that would reform the state's Medical Cannabis Commission and ensure diversity for proprietors in the industry.

 Minimum wage

 Fennell introduced legislation during the 2019 legislative session that would raise the minimum wage to $15 an hour in 2023 and phase out the state's tipped wage by 2026.
 During committee hearings, the bill was amended to push back the full-on effective date to 2025 and to remove provisions to automatically increase the wage based on the national consumer price index.
 The bill passed as amended and received a gubernatorial veto override on March 28, 2019.

+Personal life

+In February 2017, the Internal Revenue Service placed a $56,141 tax lien against Fennell's property, which she settled in April 2025.